 Motomachi, which used to be a trading port, is now a sightseeing area with various buildings.
-You can find the building’s design influenced by different cultures from American, Russian to English.
+You can find the building’s design influenced by different cultures including American, Russian, and English.

 You can also find a Russian Orthodox Church by the name of Hakodate Orthodox Church depicting the influence of Russians in the region.

 The church bell rings at 7 am every Saturday and Sunday morning.
 Interestingly, it is also listed as one of the 100 Best Soundscapes in Japan.

-Take your time to explore and stroll through the streets of Motomachi that are a unique fusion of the Eastern and the Western culture.
+Take your time to explore and stroll through the streets of Motomachi which are a unique fusion of the Eastern and the Western culture.

 10. Visit the Hakodate Museum of Northern People